IBTS Greenhouse: Charging the nutrient cycle

 The nutrient cycle is connected to the watercycle.
 Charging it mainly means the practice of building up soil fertility and soil organic matter.
 This can entail import of biomass through organic waste, but mainly by biowaste from the production of food inside the IBTS.

 In sea-water systems the biomass is created from salt-tolerant plants called halophytes.
-Biomass yields of up to 52 tons per hectare and year have been recorded.
+Biomass yields of up to 52 tons per hectare per year have been recorded.

 Moreover, the biomass generation of roots are important for Carbon sequestration.
-This is up to 35t/ha*y extra..
+This is up to 35t/ha*y extra.
 The IBTS-Greenhouse is a Blue Carbon project.

 A third source of biomass are external seawater farms, which do not require the pricy space under the roof of the IBTS.
 These can be on land or in sea.
 Most noteworthy are seaweed farms.

 Just as the nutrient cycle has to be charged with biomass there is an option to charge the atmosphere inside the IBTS, or seaweed water-ponds, with CO_{2}.
 This would increase the biomass yield.
 This process has certain limits.
 One is the availability of trace element like phosphorus required by any organism.
 As the best source for the charging with additional CO_{2} would be industrial waste CO_{2} this is another way in which the IBTS can function as waste treatment site.